Home | Store | Articles | Downloads | E-Mail | About | Testimonials | Contact | Labs Monday, January 05, 2009

 • Enhanced Remote Management

 RHEL uses an 18 month release cycle.
 This means 12 months of development and 6 months of testing.
-RHEL release candidates (RC) are put through rigorous testing in various environments.
+RHEL release candidates are put through rigorous testing in various environments.

 Release dates are longer compared to other versions of Linux.
 RHEL version releases are every 12-18 months, ensuring hardware support by vendors and other 3rd party participants.
 Each version of RHEL is also supported for 5 years after the release dates.
-No other version of Linux is supported for 5 years.

 Remote management via the Red Hat Network allows system administrators to easily manage a server or group of servers running RHEL.
 Among many features, the RHN allows for scheduling of system reboots, installation of packages, and automatic application of errata and bug fixes.
 Each server reports to the RHN to "check in."
 Any system that don't checking with a 24-hour window will be reported via e-mail to the server administrator.
+This allows systems administrators to easily deploy new software packages across many servers.

 Cost